Add LinkedIn Sales Navigator controls to forms

 In the web client of Dynamics 365, go to Settings > Customizations.

 Select Customize the System.
 For this example, we'll customize the default solution.
-Learn more about customizing Dynamics 365 for Customer Engagement.
+Learn more about customizing Dynamics 365 apps.

 Expand the Entities node and select the entity you want to customize.
 You can use virtually any entity, but for this example, we'll select the Lead entity and expand the node.